54 Best Halloween Songs to Add to Your Costume Party Playlist

 “The Man Comes Around” by Johnny Cash

 This Johnny Cash track is an apocalyptic tale about Judgment Day, which made it prime soundtrack material for the 2004 remake of George A. Romero’s horror movie Dawn of the Dead.
 You’ll notice the song in the movie’s opening credits.
-Follow up this zombie flick with more of the scariest Halloween movies for the fright of your life.

 “Ding Dong!
 The Witch Is Dead” by Ella Fitzgerald